PacktPublishing/Accelerate-Model-Training-with-PyTorch-2.X/quiz/chapter05-answers.md

-# Chapter 5 - Quiz answers
+# Chapter 5 - Building an Efficient Data Pipeline

+## Quiz answers

 ### 1. What three main tasks are executed during the data loading process?